The German-based cloud provider, Heztner, the second-largest platform host, has laid out its stance against some activities.

 Another aspect of the network that should be taken into consideration is how quickly transactions are processed following the Merge.
 The change will result in an increase in processing time; nonetheless, it is possible that customers will not notice the modest improvement brought about by the change.

-The extent to which the general outcome of the Ethereum network will be improved is not yet known but there is little doubt that there will be some improvement.
-The community is optimistic about the future development of the network, but ultimately, only time will tell.
+The extent to which the general outcome of the Ethereum network will improve is not yet known but there is no doubt that there will be some kind of improvement.
+The community is optimistic about the continued development of the network, but ultimately, only time will tell